calipho-sib/nextprot-user-stories/doc/user-stories.md

 # neXtProt user-stories

-All our `feature`s are actually located in our github repository named [```nextprot-user-stories```](https://github.com/calipho-sib/nextprot-user-stories/tree/develop/src/test/resources/features)
+Some `feature`s have already been written for neXtProt.
+They are available from our github repository named [```nextprot-user-stories```](https://github.com/calipho-sib/nextprot-user-stories/tree/develop/src/test/resources/features).

+I Highly recommend to get those features (accessed in folder features/) to profit from complete auto-completion of `Atom`.

 ## Download folder `features/` for full auto-completion

-I Highly recommend to get all features from directory features/ to profit from complete auto-completion of `Atom`

 1. Open your browser to [DownGit](https://minhaskamal.github.io/DownGit/#/home)
 2. Paste the link `https://github.com/calipho-sib/nextprot-user-stories/tree/develop/src/test/resources/features`